TripsBrazilChapada dos Veadeiros

 • Return transfer to Brasília· ~5h

-The last morning is a slow one: a regenerative bath in the Rio Correntinho before you pack up camp.
-From there the support vehicles drive you back to Brasília, about 5 hours away.
+The last morning of trekking in Chapada dos Veadeiros is a slow one: a regenerative bath in the Correntinho River before you pack up camp.
+From there, the support vehicles drive you back to Brasília, about 5 hours away.
 Lunch on the road is not included, so bring some cash for the stop.

 What is Included